March 11, 2004, Revised 12/26/2014

 In the case of state-led pooled fund studies, a lead state DOT enters into a contract for research.
 The lead state DOT may wish to negotiate with its contractor in order to provide all states that contribute funds to the study with a license to use an invention.

-Under government-wide regulations for grants and cooperative agreements with state and local governments (see 49 C.F.R. §18.34) and with universities and non-profit organizations (see 49 C.F.R. §19.36), grantees and subgrantees and their contractors are free to copyright any work produced with Federal funds.
+Under government-wide regulations for grants and cooperative agreements with state and local governments, institutions of higher education or non-profit organizations, recipients and subrecipients and their contractors are free to copyright any work produced with Federal funds.
 As a result, "State DOTs and their subrecipients may copyright any books, publications, or other copyrightable materials developed in the course of the FHWA planning and research funded project.
 The FHWA reserves a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use, and to authorize others to use, the work for Government purposes."
 23 C.F.R. §420.121(b).

 In summary, if an item produced or developed with FHWA planning and research funds is copyrighted or patented, the FHWA has a right to use the work or invention for Federal purposes without paying a royalty fee.
 This does not apply to a State or subrecipient unless the State or subrecipient includes such a provision in its subgrant, agreement or contract.
 It should be noted that intellectual property is a complex area of law; and State DOTs are encouraged to seek input from their legal counsel before executing any binding agreements with contractors.

-1 FHWA planning and research funds include (1) State planning and research (SPR) funds; (2) Metropolitan planning (PL) funds; and (3) National highway system (NHS), Surface transportation program (STP) funds, and Minimum guarantee (MP) funds used for planning or research, development & technology.
+1 FHWA planning and research funds include (1) State planning and research (SPR) funds; (2) Metropolitan planning (PL) funds; and Surface transportation program (STP) funds, Highway Safety Improvement Program (HSIP) and funds used for planning or research, development & technology.
 23 C.F.R. §420.103.

 2 Pub.
 L. No. 96-517, 94 Stat.
 3019 (codified as amended at 35 U.S.C. §§200-212 (2001)).